zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 ## 2.0.1

 ### Changes
+- Fixed missing RHS Arms Dealer stock
 - Fixed showing both destroyed and non-destroyed military administrations on dedicated server
 - Fixed wrong string formatting in Repair Antenna task
 - Fixed wrong price hint in building menu
 - Fixed wrong hint on vehicles with no cargo space
+- Empty vehicles from military bases and airbases will require refueling to prevent from stealing abuse
 - Increased loot crate invincibility time during load/unload from 2 to 10 seconds so crate will not break during unload
 - (TFAR Beta) Forced same SR and LR frequences for sides
 - (Western Sahara CDLC) Fixed non-working Tura faction